AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 svm.score(kmeans.transform(X_test), y_test) # should be ~0.944
 ```

 Well, not as good, but pretty decent.
 In practice, the greates benefit of this approach is when you have a lot of data.
-Also predictive performance-wise your mileage may vary, I for one had run this method with `n_clusters=1000` and it worked better than only with a few clusters.
+Also predictive performance-wise your mileage may vary, I, for one, had run this method with `n_clusters=1000` and it worked better than only with a few clusters.

 SVMs are known to be slow to train on big datasets.
 Really slow, been there, done that.
 That's why for example there are numerous techniques to approximate the kernel trick with much less computational resources.